HDCong/MyDailyLeetCode/README.md

 Move the k-th element from the end of array to front Using temp array.
 Set value k element from end first.
 Set the remain value of nums array to this temp array.
 Copy value temp array to nums array

+## Day 14

+### Jun 24th, 2020

+### Problem 14: Replace Elements with Greatest Element on Right Side

+Define 2 variable storage max-value to set and the current-max is the value if current element is larger than max-value

+Loop through the array from the end.
+Change value of each element